Skip to Content

 3. Window Coverings

 As we mentioned, your windows are the biggest point of heat release.
-While you can think about installing double-pane windows, they are quite a bit more costly than trying to insulate the ones you already have.
+While you can think about installing double-pane windows, that's more expensive than trying to insulate the ones you already have.

 You can choose from many different options to help increase the insulation around your windows.
 You can look for thermal curtains which help retain heat.
-Or, use radiant foil sheeting, plastic sheeting, rigid foam insulation boards (like Polyiso or XPS), or even small area rugs.
+Or, use radiant foil sheeting (like Reflectix), plastic sheeting, rigid foam insulation boards (like Polyiso or XPS), or even small area rugs.

 You can attach the materials to your window using Velcro, double stick tape, or even certain command hooks.